EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Collusion in the Full_SEL
-Collusion among users is not a problem. in fact, users never gain in the exchange.
+Collusion among users is not a problem.
+In fact, users never gain in the exchange.

 About collusion with the server:
-- users in Bel_accessible who have a sel_locked view and who never had the authorization to access the resource;
+- users in Bel_accessible who have a _sel_locked_ view and who never had the authorization to access the resource;
 - exposure is limited to resources involved in a policy split to make other resources, encrypted with the same BEL key, available to the user $\to$ easily identiﬁable; can be avoided by re-encrypting.

 ----------------------------------------------------------------

 ###### Collusion in the Delta_SEL
-A single user by herself can hold the two different views, sel_locked and bel_locked:
+A single user by herself can hold the two different views, _sel_locked_ and _bel_locked_:
-- a user could retrieve the resources at initial time, when she is not authorized, getting and storing at her side resources’ bel_locked views;
+- a user could retrieve the resources at initial time, when she is not authorized, getting and storing at her side resources’ _bel_locked_ views;
-- if the user acquires the sel_locked view on a resource $r$ (the user is released $\phi (r)$ to make accessible to her another resource $r'$) she can enjoy the open view on $r$.
+- if the user acquires the _sel_locked_ view on a resource $r$ (the user is released $\phi (r)$ to make accessible to her another resource $r'$) she can enjoy the open view on $r$.

 Again, exposure is limited to resources involved in a policy split $\to$ easily identiﬁable; can be avoided by re-encrypting.